wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    could have come in during the normal negative cache time and so operators should have no expectation that an added name would work immediately.
-We think that the TTL of the NSEC record is the authoritive statement of how quickly a name can start working within a zone.
+We think that the TTL of the NSEC record is the authoritative statement of how quickly a name can start working within a zone.

 5. Proposed Solution